Brown Butter Chocolate Chip Cookies

 Instructions

-• Adjust oven rack to middle position and heat oven to 375 degrees.
-Line 2 18- by 12-inch heavy baking sheets with parchment paper.
+• Line 2 18- by 12-inch heavy baking sheets with parchment paper.
 Whisk flour and baking soda in medium bowl; set aside.

-• Heat 10 tablespoons of the butter in skillet over medium-high heat until melted, about 2 minutes, swirling pan constantly until butter is dark golden brown and has nutty aroma, 1 to 3 minutes.
-Take care not to burn the butter (it can happen quickly).
-Transfer hot browned butter to large heatproof bowl.
-Stir remaining 4 tablespoons butter into hot butter until completely melted.
+• Make the brown butter.
+In a metal or light-colored pan, heat 10 tablespoons of the butter (reserving the remaining 4 tablespoons for later) over medium-high heat until melted, about 3-5 minutes.
+Swirling pan frequently until butter is dark golden brown and has nutty aroma, 3-4 minutes.
+Take care not to burn the butter (it can happen quickly!).

 • Add both sugars, salt, and vanilla to bowl with butter and whisk until fully incorporated.
-Add egg and yolk and whisk until mixture is smooth with no sugar lumps remaining, about 30 seconds.
-Let mixture stand 3 minutes, then whisk for 30 seconds.
-Repeat process of resting and whisking 2 more times for a total of four times until mixture is thick, smooth, and shiny.
-Using rubber spatula or wooden spoon, stir in flour mixture until just combined, about 1 minute.
-Stir in chocolate chips and nuts (if using), giving dough final stir to ensure no flour pockets remain.
-Chill the dough for 20 minutes.
+Add the egg and yolk and whisk until mixture is smooth with no sugar lumps remaining, about 30 seconds.
+Let the mixture stand 3 minutes, then whisk for 30 seconds.
+Repeat process of resting and whisking 2 more times for a total of four times until mixture is thick, smooth, and pale.

-• Divide dough into 16 portions, each about 3 tablespoons.
-Donโ€™t be afraid of how big these are.
-Arrange 2 inches apart on prepared baking sheets, 8 dough balls per sheet.
-(Smaller baking sheets can be used, but will require 3 batches.)
+• Arrange an oven rack in the middle position.
+Preheat the oven to 375ยฐF.
+Divide dough into 16 portions, each about 3 tablespoons.
+Donโ€™t be afraid of how big these are!
+Arrange them 2 inches apart on prepared baking sheets, 8 dough balls per sheet.

-• Bake cookies 1 tray at a time until cookies are golden brown and still puffy, and edges have begun to set but centers are still soft, 10 to 14 minutes, rotating baking sheet halfway through baking.
+• Bake the cookies 1 tray at a time until they are golden brown and still puffy, and the edges have begun to set but centers are still soft, 10 to 14 minutes, rotating baking sheet halfway through baking.
 Transfer baking sheet to wire rack; cool cookies completely before serving.

 Nutrition information is automatically calculated, so should only be used as an approximation.